 Rain does not usually cause a staining problem with a felt hat; however, acid rain can sometimes spot the felt.
 If that happens, use a clothes steamer to give the hat a good steam.
 Hold the steam nozzle at least 12 inches from the hat and move slowly around all sides.
 Brush the hat well while it is still damp and then allow to air dry away from heat and direct sunlight.
 Be sure that the hat is thoroughly dry before wearing or storing.

-How to Clean a Stetson Leather Hat Band
+How to Clean the Band

 To prevent perspiration or hair products from staining the leather sweatband and eventually seeping into the felt, turn the sweatband down so it can dry between wearings.
 To remove staining on the leather sweatband, sprinkle it with cornstarch or talcum powder to absorb the moisture.
 Allow to sit for several hours and then brush away.
 Do not spray with liquid cleaners unless they are specifically designed for cleaning leather.